 Except in a few special circumstances, Yale University does not own the copyright to most of the materials in its special collections, and can only grant permission to publish those holdings for which Yale University is unambiguously the copyright holder.
 For more information consult individual special collections repositories.

 Social Security Numbers: Holdings may contain Social Security numbers.
 The researcher agrees not to record, reproduce, or disclose any Social Security numbers that may be included in requested materials.

 Privacy and Publicity Rights: Privacy and publicity rights reflect separate and distinct interests from copyright interests.
 Neither privacy nor publicity rights are the subject of federal law.
 While fair use is a defense to copyright infringement, fair use is not a defense to claims of violation of privacy or publicity rights.
 Privacy and publicity rights are the subject of state laws.
 What may be permitted in one state may not be permitted in another.
 Note also that related causes of action may be pursued under the federal Lanham Act, 15 U.S.C. § 1125 (a), for example, for unauthorized uses of a person's identity in order to create a false endorsement.
 While an individual's right to privacy generally ends when the individual dies, publicity rights associated with the commercial value connected with an individual's name, image or voice may continue.* Researchers bear the responsibility of making individualized determinations as to whether privacy and publicity rights are implicated by the nature of the materials and how they use such materials.

 * For additional information on Privacy and Publicity rights see the Library of Congress website.

-Researchers are permitted to use their personal cameras to take images for their private study, and agree to adhere to the following stipulations in the use of their personal cameras:
+Researchers are permitted to use their personal devices to take images for their private study and agree to adhere to the photography policies of each repository and any additional guidance given by staff.